 Yes, there can be quite a bit of it too, depending on the butterfat percentage of your butter.
 This is why you should always measure the brown butter after you've browned it.

-If a recipe calls for u00221/2 cup melted butteru0022 then measure your melted finished butter.
-If a recipe calls for u00221/2 cup butter, room temperatureu0022 then let your butter solidify and measure that.
-If your recipe already has the butter browned the recipe, such as my brown butter chocolate chip cookies, just follow the recipe as directed.
+If a recipe calls for ½ cup melted butter then measure your melted browned butter.
+If a recipe calls for ½ cup butter, room temperature, then let your brown butter solidify and measure that.
+If your recipe already has the butter browned the recipe, such as my brown butter snickerdoodles and brown butter chocolate chip cookies, just follow the recipe as directed.

 Related recipes